 2. Organize your recipes.

-My biggest menu planning struggle has always been sorting through all of the recipes in my head, in cookbooks, torn from magazines and saved in my browser bookmarks to decide what to make each week!
+My biggest menu planning struggle has always been sorting through all of the recipes in my head, in cookbooks, torn from magazines, and saved in my browser bookmarks to decide what to make each week!
 Sound familiar?

-For paper planning: What I should have done when I was planning on paper was taken the time to really organize those recipes in a binder or accordion file — printing recipes as I came across them and maybe even copying them out of cookbooks — to have them all in one place, organized by category for easy reference.
+For paper planning: What I should have done when I was planning on paper was to take the time to really organize those recipes in a binder or accordion file — printing recipes as I came across them and maybe even copying them out of cookbooks — to have them all in one place, organized by category for easy reference.

 How Plan to Eat helps: What I do now is actually a two-step process.
 I save tons of recipes on Pinterest that I’ll probably never make, but I try to pick a few new ones to try each week.
-Once I’ve decided what we’re going to try for the week, I use the Plan to Eat bookmarklet to quickly add it to my account so that I can add them to my menu plan.
+Once I’ve decided what we’re going to try for the week, I use the Plan to Eat bookmarklet to quickly add it to my account so that I can add it to my menu plan.

 Already in Plan to Eat are all of our family’s favorite recipes, and those are categorized by course and tagged with things like “crockpot” or “gluten-free” to make them easy to sort through as my recipe box continues to grow.